ek0t0v/vue-tags-component/README.md

 ## TODO

 - ~~Closing the drop-down list when clicking outside the component.~~
-- Remove already added tags from the general list of tags.
-In the search, you can not find an already added tag.
-- Make the functionality of creating a new tag, add a tag creation event.
-Make this functionality optional (the ability to enable via props).
+- ~~Make the functionality of creating a new tag, add a tag creation event.
+Make this functionality optional (the ability to enable via props).~~
 - Validating tag objects in the prop, the tag must contain name, slug, and color.
 - To think up a convenient way of styling (redefining standard styles or some other way).
 - Adaptive layout.